 Hacktivists compromise websites for social issues

-Hacktivists are generally a group of hackers who think they are doing good to the society by acting against websites that are against their group’s views.
+Hacktivists are generally a group of hackers who think they are doing good to society by acting against websites that are against their group’s views.
 For example, Anonymous threatened Donald Trump after the latter made some remarks against a minority group in the US.
 I don’t know whether they actually defaced the presidential candidate’s website, but that threat was in the news for a long time.
 Hacktivists in countries at war, often deface each other’s government websites.

 Revenge Hacking and Competition

 One of the common reasons for hacking websites is taking revenge or to bring down a competitor’s website so that the person/organization or competitor suffers loss.
-If your site is popular in a niche and there are plenty other struggling, they will try to hack or hire a hacker to bring your site down so that users cannot access it for days and lose interest in it.
+If your site is popular in a niche and there are plenty of others struggling, they will try to hack or hire a hacker to bring your site down so that users cannot access it for days and lose interest in it.

 Building a reputation or sheer boredom